Chart Color Schemes

 South Brisbane features high concentrations of group households and lone person households, with a fairly typical median household size

 Family households constitute 48.8% of all households, including 12.1% couples with children, 28.5% couples without children, and 6.7% single parent families.
-Non-family households comprise the remaining 51.2%, with lone person households at 39.5% and group households comprising 11.7%.
+Non-family households comprise the remaining 51.2%, with lone person households at 39.5% and group households making up 11.7%.
 The median household size is 1.9 people, which aligns with the Greater Brisbane average.

 Frequently Asked Questions - Households